hello-robot/stretch_tutorials/getting_started/quick_start_guide_re1.md

 robot.stop()
 ```
 !!! note
-    If you haven't use iPython before you can copy all the code and paste it in the terminal instead of line by line!
-Also if you want to exit the iPython prompt write exit()
+    The iPython interpreter also allows you to execute blocks of code in a single go instead of running commands line by line.
+To end the interpreter session, type exit() and press enter.
 ## Change Credentials

 Finally, we recommend that you change the login credentials for the default user, hello-robot.